lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I so like the short videos.
 I downloaded the Indian short videos apps Moj and Josh to play for some days.
 Though now I mainly focus on Japanese, I would like to pick it up in the future.

 And in this period, I solved some algorithm problems in Codeforces.
 I now know better why I could not make it like top 100 in China in my middle school instead of just being top 300 in the Guangdong province.
 One reason is that I don't have confidence I think I can.
 The second reason is that I practice little with the hard problems.
 Now I have a different mindset.
 It is that I can do the hard problems easily with practice.
 I am not afraid of any hard problem.
  At least I will try to solve them by myself at first.
-I followed what Yin Wang says to reduce my myopia by 100 degrees a year to do things few people in this world know how to do.
+I followed what Yin Wang says to reduce my myopia by 100 degrees a year as of now to do things few people in this world know how to do.
 Why I couldn't these hard problems there are many people in this world could do?
 One is about binary indexed trees.
 I just read about 2 days of that 100 lines of code to think out what it means without any other explanation.
 Though I still didn't get some detail, but I know my brain is powerful to understand a lot by just thinking and running the code in my brain again and again, then I know its intention.

 Thanks to the world.
 My well beings depends on other human beings.
 I hope my struggling story in this year can help you feel better if you are not good recently too.